|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
 Virgil A. Hagan, O-746094, (MIA / KIA) Salem, OR

 MIA October 17, 1943

-On October 17, 1943 took off from North Borio Airfield (Dobodura No. 15) flying as wing man for 1st Lt.
+On October 17, 1943 took off from North Borio Airfield (Dobodura No. 15) piloted by 2nd Lt.
+Virgil A. Hagan as wingman for 1st Lt.
 John Babel on a mission to patrol over Allied shipping off Morobe Harbor off Cape Ward Hunt at 18,000' at 10:30am.
-Weather was favorable.
+The weather was favorable.

 A large group of forty or more Japanese aircraft were sighted and the P-38s climbed to 20,000', released their drop tanks and dove to attack roughly a dozen A6M Zeros.
 This P-38 was last seen in a dive at 2,000' off Cape Ward Hunt chasing an enemy fighter over the sea east of Buna by 1st Lt.
 Babel.

 When this aircraft failed to return, Hagan was officially reported Missing In Action (MIA).